By Uphill Athlete co-founder Scott Johnston

 During my ski racing career, in which I was a World Cup also-ran, I was tested several times for max VO2.
 I always tested with a higher max VO2 than the other US Ski Team guys I raced against who routinely placed in the top ten and occasionally even in the top five in World Cup races, much better than I ever did.
 That’s when I began to question the validity of the assumption that max VO2 is a predictor of performance, and I sensed that something else was holding me back.
-Years later, I pinpointed that weakness: economy, especially at racing speeds; it’s a metric that didn’t even figure into training 35 years ago.
+Years later, I pinpointed that weakness: economy, especially at racing speeds; Economy is a metric that didn’t even figure into training 35 years ago.

 He was 30 when he came to me for training, and I told him it was fruitless at this late stage to attempt to change his max VO2.
 “You’ve been a professional athlete for most of your life now,” I said.
-“You’re stuck with what you’ve got.”
-But it didn’t matter that we couldn’t supercharge his engine; instead, we worked on his economy so that it would cost him less energy to go at race pace.
+“You’re stuck with whatever sized engine you’ve got.”
+It didn’t matter that we couldn’t supercharge his engine; instead, we worked on his economy so that it would cost him less energy to go at race pace.
 The next year, he was the fastest guy in the country.
 He went from being kicked off the team to winning major races.

 A common definition of insanity is doing the same thing over and over while expecting different results.
 All it took to change the game for this skier was shifting the focus of his training.

 A scientist named A.V.
 Hill was the first to figure out that work limitation is oxygen related.
 Back in the early 1920s, Hill ran around a grassy field with a big balloon—a Douglas bag—to collect his exhaled air.
 Then he sampled the bag’s CO2 content to determine how much oxygen he used in the time he was running.
-He observed that as he increased intensity, his oxygen uptake would plateau.
-This was his max VO2—his max rate of oxygen consumption.
+He observed that as he increased intensity, his oxygen uptake would eventually plateau.
+He called this maximum rate of oxygen consumption his max VO2

 Hill’s discovery offered the first verifiable explanation for the limits of human performance, and it stuck.

 A high max VO2 is an undoubtedly valuable tool to have in your arsenal of endurance qualities; successful endurance athletes often have very high max VO2 values.
-The problem is confusing cause and effect.
+But we may be confusing cause and effect.
 Current popular understanding embraces max VO2 as the metric that governs and limits performance.
 But I believe that in reality max VO2 is the effect of performance, not the cause.
 It is a measure of the body’s maximum sustained power output, analogous to your car engine’s horse power.
 A car with poor aerodynamics will require more of its maximum horse power to sustain a give speed.
 We say that car has poor fuel economy.
 A runner or skier with poor technical economy also requires more aerobic power to maintain a give speed.

-Several long-term longitudinal studies(1) of elite endurance athletes have shown that max VO2 values don’t rise at all—and in some cases decline—despite the athletes’ showing improved performances.
+Several long-term longitudinal studies(1) of elite endurance athletes have shown that max VO2 values don’t rise at all—and in some cases decline—despite the athletes’ showing improved performances from year to year.
 During a taper phase in preparation for a big race, max VO2 typically drops due to the reduced training volume, but performance increases despite the drop.